Getting Started in Small Claims Court: Professional Representation and Proper Documents per Forms and Rules | Legacy Legal Services

 Although people may think of Small Claims Court cases as an informal legal process, and indeed there are many Small Claims Court cases that are relatively simple enough that minimal, if any, legal training is required, there are still many concerns to consider.
 Before starting a Small Claims Court lawsuit, questions to consider include:

-• What if I lose the lawsuit?
+• What if I lose?

-• What if the Defendant includes a 'third party'?
+• What if the Defendant brings a third party claim?

-• What if I name someone wrong?
+• What if I get the name of someone wrong?

-• What if the case is more complicated than expected?
+• What if the case becomes more complicated than first expected?

 Need Help?Let's Get Started Today